carsdotcom/windshieldjs/README.md

 ### Project Structure

-WindshieldJS is mostly driven by configuration, but due to the way Hapi's "vision" plugin works, your main page "layouts" directory must be located directly within the `rootDir` of your project.
-If you are using Handlebars helpers, you must add a `helpers` directory inside `rootDir` as well.
+WindshieldJS is mostly driven by configuration, your "layouts" directory is located within the `rootDir` of your project by default.
+You can specify alternative parent directories for layouts in the options object.
+If you are using Handlebars helpers, your `helpers` directory will be inside `rootDir` as well.

 - `rootDir`
   - helpers